-NOTE: A lab fee of \$40 is required for each art course with the exception of Art 311, 312 and 315.
+NOTE: A lab fee of \$50 is required for each art course.

 Art 101 Experiences in Art

 This course is designed to expose the student to the visual elements of art such as line, value and color.
 Students also develop basic drawing skills which enable them to create two-dimensional and three-dimensional art forms.
 Through active participation in artist's exhibitions and lectures the student is introduced to the study of art history and the role the artist plays within society.